Beyond the Books

-Instructional tennis and squash lessons are available at an additional cost on a first-come, first-serve basis.
+Instructional tennis and squash lessons are available at an additional cost on a first-come, first-served basis.

 Beyond the classroom and the athletic field, a multitude of exciting opportunities await our students!
 Fun on-campus activities, as well as enjoyable and entertaining day trips are offered each weekend.
 Around town, several small stores, restaurants, and a movie theater are located within walking distance from Taft.
 To maximize the overall experience, students are strongly encouraged to remain on campus for the weekends in order to fully participate in these social activities.

 Because Taft's buildings are all situated close together, students really do live where they learn.